Let us present you a new series of short articles: Krows Digital Marketing Case study!

 Tesla’s audience is focused on young educated people in their 20s to young 40s in three categories:

 - Entry-level luxury buyers

-Basically, Tesla needs to seduce its potential customers by being luxurious yet gives awareness about Eco-responsibility and how advanced Tesla’s cars are compared to traditional auto companies running on gas.
+Basically, Tesla needs to seduce its potential customers by being luxurious yet giving awareness about Eco-responsibility and how advanced Tesla’s cars are compared to traditional auto companies running on gas.

-To understand how this website works, we will show how it answers the 3 prerequisites of their target audience:
+To understand how this website works, we will show how it answers the 3 prerequisites of its target audience: